nwtime/ntpwww/content/en/archives/4.2.8-series/discipline.md

 #### Clock Discipline Operations

 A block diagram of the clock discipline is shown in Figure 1.
-The timestamp of a reference clock or remote server is compared with the timestamp of the system clock, represented as a variable frequency oscillator (VFO), to produce a raw offset sample _V<sub>d</sub>_.
-Offset samples are processed by the clock filter to produce a filtered update _V<sub>s</sub>_.
+The timestamp of a reference clock or remote server is compared with the timestamp of the system clock, represented as a variable frequency oscillator (VFO), to produce a raw offset sample <code>_V<sub>d</sub>_</code>.
+Offset samples are processed by the clock filter to produce a filtered update <code>_V<sub>s</sub>_</code>.
 The loop filter implements a type-2 proportional-integrator controller (PIC).
-The PIC can minimize errors in both time and frequency using predictors _x_ and _y_, respectively.
-The clock adjust process samples these predictors once each second for the daemon discipline or once each tick interrupt for the kernel discipline to produce the system clock update _V<sub>c</sub>_.
+The PIC can minimize errors in both time and frequency using predictors <code>_x_</code> and <code>_y_</code>, respectively.
+The clock adjust process samples these predictors once each second for the daemon discipline or once each tick interrupt for the kernel discipline to produce the system clock update <code>_V<sub>c</sub>_</code>.

 ![gif](/archives/pic/discipline.gif)